-A temporary pavement licence allows a licence holder to place removable furniture outside their premises for certain purposes
+A pavement licence allows a licence holder to place removable furniture outside their premises for certain purposes

 A temporary pavement licence is a licence granted by the local authority, or deemed to have been granted, which allows the licence-holder to place removable furniture over certain highways adjacent to the premises in relation to which the application was made, for certain purposes.

 Once we've received your application and all documents, we will send your application out for consultation.
-Consultees will include Cambridgeshire County Council Highways, the Police, the Fire Service, Town and Parish Councils and our Environmental Health team.
+Consultees will include Cambridgeshire County Council Highways, the Police, the Fire Service, Licensing, Town and Parish Councils and our Environmental Health team.

 The consultation period is 7 days, starting the day after the application is received.
 This is followed by a further period of 7 days for determination.

-If the local authority does not determine the application before the end of the determination period, the licence is deemed to have been granted for a year (but not beyond 30 September 2021).
+If the local authority does not determine the application before the end of the determination period, the licence is deemed to have been granted for a year (but not beyond 30 September 2024).
 The business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.

 On the day you submit your application, please complete the template notice and display it in the premises window adjacent to the area you would like to licence.
 The notice must be clear and visible and must stay in place for the consultation period of 7 days.
+Template Notice of Application (Word doc) [28KB]

 A business that uses (or proposes to use) premises for the sale of food or drink for consumption (on or off the premises) can apply for a license.
 Eligible businesses include: